BnDLett/data_over_audio/README.md

-# Data From Sound
+# Data Over Audio
-Transfer data (such as text) over sound with Python.
+Transfer data (such as text) over audible frequency modulation.

-# NOTES
-## Readiness
+## Readiness of this Library
-It is planned to prepare this for a more production-like environment; however, until then, understand that this is purely just a proof of concept.
+I wouldn't recommend using this library in an actual production environment.
+However, if you wish to do so, then all power to you.
+Just be sure that your equipment is capable of accurately receiving and transmitting data.
+Be sure that you incorporate a standard too.
+This doesn't (yet) automatically adjust based on the frequencies already in the environment.

 ## Equipment
-Depending on your equipment, you may also have transmission errors.
-These errors can be accounted for via adjusting the values in `__init__.py`; however, don't expect it to remove those transmission errors entirely.
+Whenever it comes to equipment, you're going to want something that is frequency accurate and (depending on your situation) loud.
+This is quite necessary if you're expecting fault-free communications.

 ## Data transfer rate
 Currently, the lower the rate the better.
 A rate such as 8-16 bits per second tends to handle decently well.
 I have had issues with 32 bits and 64 bits per second transfer rates.
-Also, the more data you use, the more error-prone the result.
+Furthermore, the more data you use, the more error-prone the result.
 There currently isn't an implementation to fix this.

 ## Frequency
 The frequency that you use heavily depends on your environment.
 Just like regular radio, there are frequencies that